bonitasoft/bonita-doc/md/bonita-layout.md

 ## Customizing this layout

-You can customize this layout by following the [customize-resource-layouts](customize-resource-layouts.md) steps.
+You can customize this layout by following the [customize layouts](customize-layouts.md) steps.

 ## Adding a logo to the layout